Hardcore Justice (2021)

 The 2021 Hardcore Justice was a professional wrestling event produced by Impact Wrestling.
-It took place on April 10, 2021 at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
-It was the 12th event under the Hardcore Justice chronology, the first to be held since the 2015 event, and the first purchase-only event since the 2012 event.
+It took place on April 10, 2021, at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
+It was the 12th event in the Hardcore Justice chronology, the first to be held since the 2015 event, and the first purchase-only event since the 2012 event.

 Nine matches were contested at the event.
-In the main event, Violent By Design (Eric Young, Deaner, Joe Doering and Rhino) defeated Team Dreamer (Eddie Edwards, Rich Swann, Willie Mack and Trey Miguel) in an eight-man Hardcore War match.
+In the main event, Violent By Design (Eric Young, Deaner, Joe Doering, and Rhino) defeated Team Dreamer (Eddie Edwards, Rich Swann, Willie Mack, and Trey Miguel) in an eight-man Hardcore War match.
 In other prominent matches, Deonna Purrazzo successfully retained her Impact Knockouts Championship against Jazz in an Old School Rules Title vs. Career match, where Jazz had to retire from in-ring competition, and Tenille Dashwood won a Weapons match to become the number one contender for the Knockouts Championship.

-The event garnered mixed reviews from critics, praising the three-way tag team opening bout, the Knockouts title match, and the Hardcore War main event, but were critical of the show's length and stale hardcore stipulations.
+The event garnered mixed reviews from critics, who praised the three-way tag team opening bout, the Knockouts title match, and the Hardcore War main event, but criticized the show's length and stale hardcore stipulations.

 Production

 Background

 Hardcore Justice is an annual professional wrestling event produced by Impact Wrestling.
 In 2005, it was originally introduced as a pay-per-view (PPV) event held by Impact Wrestling (then known as Total Nonstop Action Wrestling, TNA).
-The first event was held in May 2005 and from 2006 to 2012, they have all been held in August.
+The first event was held in May 2005, and from 2006 to 2012, all events were held in August.
 The event was known as Hard Justice until 2010.
-In 2013, TNA dropped Hardcore Justice as a pay-per-view event after announcing only four pay-per-view events would take place through the year and it was retained as a special episode of TNA's weekly broadcast of Impact!.
+In 2013, TNA dropped Hardcore Justice as a pay-per-view event after announcing that only four pay-per-view events would take place through the year, and it was retained as a special episode of TNA's weekly broadcast, Impact!.

-On the Impact! following Sacrifice, Tommy Dreamer came into the office of Impact Executive Vice President Scott D'Amore, saying that Impact has a problem with their Impact World Tag Team Championship being held hostage outside of the promotion for a month.
-D'Amore stalled him and then reminded him of the upcoming Hardcore Justice event on Impact Plus, and he let Dreamer book the card for the show.
+On the Impact!
+Following Sacrifice, Tommy Dreamer came into the office of Impact Executive Vice President Scott D'Amore, saying that Impact has a problem with its Impact World Tag Team Championship being held hostage outside of the promotion for a month.
+D'Amore stalled him, then reminded him of the upcoming Hardcore Justice event on Impact Plus, and he let Dreamer book the card for the show.